How to authenticate to GitHub using username and password

 I committed my changes, pressed “Push” and I got a dialog window to enter my GitHub username and password.

 On GitHub I have 2FA set up, so you can’t just login using those credentials.
+And even without 2FA, GitHub stopped accepting the account password for pushes and pulls.
+The dialog still says “password”, but what it really wants is a token.

-What I had to do was create a personal access token that’s tied to the app, with the permission needed.
+That’s why the fix is a personal access token that’s tied to the app, with the permission needed.

-Clicked Personal access tokens:
+Click Personal access tokens:

 Save and you’ll be able to see the token.

 Now enter this token as the password in the username/password dialog window.
+The username stays your normal GitHub username.

 You’re set.